MODERN FATHERHOOD ( a book in progress)

 You think you’re an adult when you decide to have kids and then the baby arrives and…WHACK!
 You’re hit with this time of massive personal growth, massive life change, massive loss of the old-you while you grow into the new-more-mature-you.
 We give our children about 12 years of American History but in most cases not one single parenting or parenthood course before they graduate high school.

 We have books and books on infancy, toddlerhood, early school years, tweeners, teenagers, young adults and…the midlife crisis, second careers, menopause, mentorship, and retirement.
-But we skipped a section in there…you know, those years when we undergo a metamorphosis from self-focused-adult to the fully-mature-adult stage called: parenthood.
+But wait.
+We skipped a section in there…you know, those years when we undergo a metamorphosis from self-focused-adult to the fully-mature-adult stage called: parenthood.

 Both men and women fall into this stage of life with no real roadmap, no previous review, no real clue about what they are going thru.
 We don’t even give this time of transition a name!
 If you say the word, “puberty” we have a whole gestalt of what that can entail for a person.
 If we say, “mid-life crisis” we have an idea of the feelings and challenges a person in that stage of life might be struggling to resolve.